Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-Next we express the cubic vertex $\Tr(ABC)$ in terms of correlation functions.
-Gluing half-string segments appropriately gives a correlation function of three vertex operators on the surface shown left.
-In this case it is not quite as clear how to transform this into a correlation function on the UHP.
-We describe one approach which is of central importance in the study of analytic solutions.
+Our next task is to define the cubic vertex $\Tr(ABC)$.
+Gluing the half-disks of $A,B$ and $C$ together along quarter-circles, as prescribed by the product and trace, gives a correlation function of three vertex operators on the surface shown left.
+We transform this to the UHP following a specific visualization which is important in the study of analytic solutions.
 Each unit half-disk can be expressed in terms of a local coordinate $\xi$ satisfying $\mathrm{Im}(\xi)\geq 0$ and $|\xi|\leq 1$.
 We perform a conformal transformation to a new coordinate $z$

 The image of the half-disk in this coordinate system is given by a semi-infinite vertical strip $\mathrm{Im}(z)\geq 0$ and $\frac{1}{2}\geq \mathrm{Re}(z)\geq -\frac{1}{2}$.
 This is called the {\it sliver coordinate frame}; the conformal transformation $f_\mathcal{S}(z)$ is called the {\it sliver coordinate map}.
-The interval $[1,-1]$ on the real axis of the half-disk is mapped to the interval \ $[1/2,-1/2]$ \ on the real axis of the vertical strip; \ \ the left

-half of the string $e^{i\sigma},\ \sigma\in[0,\pi/2]$ is mapped to the positive facing vertical edge of the strip $\frac{1}{2}+iy,\ y\geq 0$ and the right half of the string $e^{i(\pi-\sigma)},\ \sigma\in[0,\pi/2]$ is mapped to the negative facing vertical edge of the strip $-\frac{1}{2}+iy,\ y\geq 0$.
-The worldsheet path integral on the half-disk and on the semi-infinite vertical strip define the same Scr{\"o}dinger functional provided that the boundary conditions on the half-disk correspond to those on the vertical lines.
+The interval $[1,-1]$ on the real axis of the half-disk is mapped to the interval \ $[1/2,-1/2]$ \ on the real axis of the vertical strip; the left half of the string $e^{i\sigma},\ \sigma\in[0,\pi/2]$ is mapped to the positive facing vertical edge of the strip $\frac{1}{2}+iy,\ y\geq 0$ and the right half of the string $e^{i(\pi-\sigma)},\ \sigma\in[0,\pi/2]$ is mapped to the negative facing vertical edge of the strip $-\frac{1}{2}+iy,\ y\geq 0$.
+The worldsheet path integral on the half-disk and on the semi-infinite vertical strip define the same Schr{\"o}dinger functional provided that the boundary conditions on the half-circle correspond to those on the vertical lines.
 Specifically, if the string coordinate takes a certain value at an angle $\sigma$ on the left portion of the unit half circle, it should take the same value at a point $y$ above the real axis on the positive facing boundary of the strip, where $y$ and $\sigma$ are related by

 which leads to